 This means expelling the toxins through the mouth.
 This procedure is particularly beneficial to patients with disorders of ‘Khapa’ dosha.
-Powdered mixture of Pippali, Vacha, saindava lavana, liquorice etc, in proper form and dosages are given to induce 5 to 10 bouts of vomitting.
+Powdered mixture of Pippali, Vacha, Saindava Lavana, Liquorice, etc, in proper form and dosages, are given to induce 5 to 10 bouts of vomiting.

 This procedure is similar to ‘Enema’.
-Medicies are given through anus, using an appartns called ‘vasti’ (animal’s urinary bladder).
-In Asthapna / Niruha vasti, the medicines are given in large quantities of about one litre of decoctions.
-In Anuvasana vasti – ‘Ghrita’ (ghee) and oils are used.
-In many cases, combination of both the typed of vasti is given.
-Charaka says that vasti is good for vata vitiated bodies.
+Medicines are given through anus, using an apparatus called ‘Vasti’ (animal’s urinary bladder).
+In Asthapna/Niruha Vasti, the medicines are given in large quantities of about one liter of decoctions.
+In Anuvasana Vasti – ‘Ghrita’ (ghee) and oils are used.
+In many cases, a combination of both the typed of Vasti is given.
+Charaka says that Vasti is good for Vata vitiated bodies.

 Nasya (Sirovirecana Karma)

-Thus the priciples of evacuative procedures – Emesis, purgation and 2 forms of enema – are well adapted by Ayurveda to eliminate built – up toxins, which had been mobilised by lubricants and fomentations Individual Pancha – Karma procedures can be short as a week and longer as month or more.
-If yoga and meditation follow pancha – karma treatment, the detoxification could be complete.
+Thus the principles of evacuative procedures – Emesis, purgation and 2 forms of enema – are well adapted by Ayurveda to eliminate built-up toxins, which had been mobilized by lubricants and fomentations Individual Panchakarma procedures can be short as a week and longer as a month or more.
+If yoga and meditation follow panchakarma treatment, the detoxification could be complete.

 • Before each meal, drink a cup of warm water, infused with a slice of fresh ginger